theme222/WeirdGunGameCalc/README.md

 ## Algorithm Analysis

 There are currently 2 methods inside of the calculator: Bruteforce and Prune.
-**TL;DR** Prune uses a lot of memory (2 GB+) for fast runtime and doesn't support shotguns.
-Use Bruteforce by adding `--method BRUTEFORCE` to the command if any of this is a concern.
+**TL;DR** Prune is effectively the better method although it can use a decent amount of memory if you are not providing restrictive enough filters.
+Bruteforce will almost always be slower than Prune.

 ### Bruteforce